gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 If the {#authentication-request} is successfully validated in accordance with {#authentication-request-validation}, the OpenID Provider (OP) returns a response to the Relying Party indicating that the request has been accepted and any required user interaction has been completed.

+If the `response_type` requested by the Relying Party was `deferred_code code`, the OpenID Provider MAY respond with a Successful Authentication Response as defined in [@!OpenID.Connect, section 3.1.2.5] to indicate that the user was authenticated immediately.
+The remainder of the Authentication then proceeds as an Authorization Code Flow as defined in [@!OpenID.Connect, section 3.1].

+Otherwise, the response MUST contain the parameter `deferred_code`.
-Note that this response does not constitute a final Authentication Response, but rather serves as an indication that processing is underway.
+Note that a response containing the `deferred_code` parameter does not constitute a final Authentication Response, but rather serves as an indication that processing is underway.

-The following is a non-normative example of an authentication request acknowledgment:
+The following is a non-normative example of an Authentication Request Acknowledgment:

 ```
   HTTP/1.1 302 Found